 Collaborative Partners: PSO has engaged in promotional and/or artistic partnerships with University of Southern Maine School of Music, Portland Public Library, Portland Ballet, Maine State Ballet, Choral Art Society, Portland Community Chorus, SPACE Gallery, and Portland Ovations.
 In addition, each year PSO donates hundreds of tickets to local non-profits and community service organizations.

-Support: The PSO enjoys corporate support from leading regional institutions such as Whole Foods Markets, IDEXX, WEX, LL Bean and foundation support from local and national funders.
+Support: The PSO enjoys corporate support from leading regional institutions such as Unum, IDEXX, WEX, LL Bean and foundation support from local and national funders.

 Business Holdings: PortTIX (co-owned with Portland Ovations), Portland Presents (co-operative venture with Portland Ovations, Portland Stage Company and City of Portland)